SamMurphyDev/Twitch-Bot-MC-Lobby-and-Server-Poster/README.md

 To run the program you double click it.
 Doesn't need to be installed or anything.

-You will need the following for the program
+You will need the following for the program:
 * The Twitch Username that the bot will be posting under.
 This could be a separate account or your main account
 * The OAuth key for that account.
 It's like a password but different.
 This can be obtained from [Twitch Apps](http://twitchapps.com/tmi/)
 * The Twitch username that the bot will be posting under.
 So if your the channel your live streaming on is http://twitch.tv/master_mas then the Twitch username is master_mas